Dede-Qorqud/BeTrueCore/docs/ARCHITECTURE_FOUNDATION.md

 Odysseus filled his crew's ears with wax and ordered himself tied to the mast — not because he feared, but because he knew: external pressure governs the mind.
 A ZK-proof does the same thing mathematically.

-**Technology:** zk-SNARKs + MACI — anonymity, anti-collusion, ZK-proof generation.
+**Technology:** zk-SNARKs + anti-collusion protocol (Circom/Groth16) — anonymity, anti-collusion, ZK-proof generation.
 The mathematical shield.

 ---